apatel66/SampleCode/README.md

 ## Java
-I included a sample program I wrote as practice for my FIRST FRC robotics team.
+I have solved many of the USACO Training problems in Java as well.
+However, I included a sample program I wrote as practice for my FIRST FRC robotics team.
 Its purpose is to control a robot drive base with a joystick, similar to a Xbox controller.
 Click on the `JavaRobotCode` folder to see my code.